i-gulyaev/hls_downloader/README.md

 # m3u_downloader
-Script that downloads chunks specified in M3U playlists in combines them to a single file
+Script that downloads chunks specified in M3U playlists and combines them to a single file